European Convention on Human Rights: Article 12 – marriage

 Article 12 provides a right for women and men of marriageable age to marry and establish a family.

-Despite a number of invitations, the Court has so far refused to apply the protections of this article to same-sex marriage.
-The Court has defended this on the grounds that the article was intended to apply only to different-sex marriage, and that a wide margin of appreciation must be granted to parties in this area.
+Despite a number of invitations, the court has so far refused to apply the protections of this article to same-sex marriage.
+The court has defended this on the grounds that the article was intended to apply only to different-sex marriage, and that a wide margin of appreciation must be granted to parties in this area.

 In Goodwin v.
-United Kingdom the Court ruled that a law which still classified post-operative transsexual persons under their pre-operative sex violated article 12 as it meant that transsexual persons were unable to marry individuals of their post-operative opposite sex.
+United Kingdom the court ruled that a law which still classified post-operative transsexual people under their birth sex violated article 12 as it meant that transsexual people were unable to marry individuals of the opposite sex.
 This reversed an earlier ruling in Rees v.
 United Kingdom.
 This did not, however, alter the Court's understanding that Article 12 protects only different-sex couples.

 The European Court of Human Rights ruled in Schalk and Kopf v.
 Austria that countries are not required to provide marriage licenses for same-sex couples; however, if a country allows same-sex couple marriage it must be done under the same conditions that opposite-sex couples marriage face, in order to prevent a breach of article 14 – the prohibition of discrimination.
 Additionally, the court ruled in the 2015 case of Oliari and Others v.
 Italy that states have a positive obligation to ensure there is a specific legal framework for the recognition and protection of same-sex couples.

 Article 13 – effective remedy

-Article 13 provides for the right for an effective remedy before national authorities for violations of rights under the Convention.
-The inability to obtain a remedy before a national court for an infringement of a Convention right is thus a free-standing and separately actionable infringement of the Convention.
+Article 13 provides for the right for an effective remedy before national authorities for violations of rights under the convention.
+The inability to obtain a remedy before a national court for an infringement of a Convention right is thus a free-standing and separately actionable infringement of the convention.

 Article 14 – discrimination

 Article 14 contains a prohibition of discrimination.
 This prohibition is broad in some ways and narrow in others.
 It is broad in that it prohibits discrimination under a potentially unlimited number of grounds.
 While the article specifically prohibits discrimination based on "sex, race, colour, language, religion, political or other opinions, national or social origin, association with a national minority, property, birth or other status", the last of these allows the court to extend to Article 14 protection to other grounds not specifically mentioned such as has been done regarding discrimination based on a person's sexual orientation.

-At the same time, the article's protection is limited in that it only prohibits discrimination with respect to rights under the Convention.
-Thus, an applicant must prove discrimination in the enjoyment of a specific right that is guaranteed elsewhere in the Convention (e.g. discrimination based on sex – Article 14 – in the enjoyment of the right to freedom of expression – Article 10).
+At the same time, the article's protection is limited in that it only prohibits discrimination with respect to rights under the convention.
+Thus, an applicant must prove discrimination in the enjoyment of a specific right that is guaranteed elsewhere in the convention (e.g. discrimination based on sex – Article 14 – in the enjoyment of the right to freedom of expression – Article 10).

-Protocol 12 extends this prohibition to cover discrimination in any legal right, even when that legal right is not protected under the Convention, so long as it is provided for in national law.
+Protocol 12 extends this prohibition to cover discrimination in any legal right, even when that legal right is not protected under the convention, so long as it is provided for in national law.